agbleze/submission_prediction_dashapp/README.md

-# Dash app package for powered by machine learning
+# Dash app package powered by machine learning as POC for an online education provider

 # Project description